gu-eresearch/2020-01-01-GriffithUni-Python/index.md

 <br>
 If you have access to a second computer/screen/ipad etc, that will make your experience enormously better since you can then watch the instructor on one screen and type on the other.
 Unfortunately a phone screen won't be sufficient - you will need something that is big enough to follow what the instructor is typing.
 <br>
-Be aware that this workshop will effectively be two full days of video streaming.
+Be aware that this workshop will effectively be two half days of video streaming.
 If you access the internet through a phone data plan, this may use all of your data allowance and become very expensive.
 In this case, please consider whether you can make alternative arrangements or let me know if you would like to withdraw from the workshop.
 </p>

 {% comment %}